Albrtito/ObsidianNotes/02 - Atomic/20240503 - 190310 -Semaphores Dijkstra method.md

 A process can get the resource if **there is no process running and the count is negative.**

 **Remarks:**
 + #Duda : Semaphores are implemented in hardware so that their operations can be atomic?
+In the test of the OS course two opposite answers are given.

 f.e: If there are 4 processes, all require the same resource.
 	1. Semaphore is created → **semaphoreName = 0**